To search Naval-History.Net

 Follow this link for brief details of all 318 ships.

-And follow this link to the archives of transcribed log book pages (go to Vessels, type in name, click on ship, "View all Logs").
+And this link to the archives (go to Vessels, type in name, click on ship, "View all Logs").

 UNITED STATES LOG BOOKS OF THE 19th & 20th CENTURIES, Ships of the United States Navy, US Revenue/Coast Guard Service and US Coast & Geodetic Survey, many in the Arctic and Pacific.